MPh-py/MPh/docs/tutorial.md

 To solve the model, we need to create a mesh.
-This would also be taken care of automatically, but let's make sure this critical step passes without errors.
+This would also be taken care of automatically, but let's make sure this critical step passes without a hitch.
 ```python
 >>> model.mesh()
 ```

-Now run the first study, the one set up to compute the electrostatic solution, i.e. the instantaneous and purely capacitive response, without any leakage currents.
+Now run the first study, the one set up to compute the electrostatic solution, i.e. the instantaneous and purely capacitive response to the applied voltage, before leakage currents have any time to set in.
 ```python
 >>> model.solve('static')
 ```

 This modest simulation should not take longer than a few seconds.
 While we are at it, we may as well solve the remaining two studies, one time-dependent, the other a parameter sweep.
 ```python
 >>> model.solve('relaxation')
 >>> model.solve('sweep')
 ```

 They take a little longer, but not much.
-We could have solved all three studies at once, or rather, all the studies defined in the model.
+We could have solved all three studies at once, or rather, all of the studies defined in the model.
 ```python
 >>> model.solve()
 ```